prabhatKumar65/HTML-for-beginner-/README.md

 The structure of an HTML document

-HTML tags and elements (like headings, paragraphs, and lists)
+HTML tags and elements (like headings, paragraphs, and list)

 Links, images, and basic styling